lachlanmcdonald/mock-storagearea/README.md

 [![Build](https://github.com/lachlanmcdonald/mock-storagearea/actions/workflows/build.yml/badge.svg?branch=main)][build-link] [![npm version](https://badge.fury.io/js/%40lachlanmcdonald%2Fmock-storagearea.svg)][package-link] [![License](https://img.shields.io/badge/License-MIT-blue.svg)][license-link]

-__mock-storagearea__ is a implementation of Chrome's [extension storage interface](StorageArea) (as distinct from the [Web Storage API](https://developer.mozilla.org/en-US/docs/Web/API/Web_Storage_API).)
-It is primarily intended for use in development/testing of extensions outside of the browser context, i.e. to development of UI external to the extension or test automation.
+__mock-storagearea__ is a implementation of Chrome's [extension storage interface](https://developer.chrome.com/docs/extensions/reference/storage/), i.e. `chrome.storage`.
+This package is primarily intended for use in development/testing of extensions outside of the extension context, i.e. to development of UI external to the extension or test automation.

-> __Beta release:__ The package version will remain in <u>beta</u> until it can be more thoroughly tested.
-Whilst the tests are comprehensive, some behaviour may not properly replicate that of Chrome.
+> __Beta release:__ The package version will remain in <u>beta</u> until it can be more thoroughly tested in production.
+Whilst the existing tests are comprehensive, some behaviour may not properly replicate that of Chrome.
 Please [raise an issue](https://github.com/lachlanmcdonald/mock-storagearea/issues) if you encounter an irregularity.

 __Notes:__

-- Manifest V3 introduced support for promises, where as versions prior used a callback argument.
-This implementation does not attempt to be backwards compatible and will only support promises (and do not contain signatures for the callback parameters.)
+- [Manifest V3 introduced support for promises](https://developer.chrome.com/docs/extensions/mv3/promises/), where as versions prior used a callback argument.
+This implementation <u>is not</u>  backwards-compatible and only supports promises.
-- The chrome.storage documentation is often vague.
-Whilst an attempt has been made to identify and replicate any undocumented behaviour, some discrepancies may exist across versions and browsers.
+- The `chrome.storage` documentation is often vague.
+Whilst attempts have been made to identify and replicate any undocumented behaviour, some discrepancies may exist across versions and browsers.
+- Whilst behaviour was validated on the Chrome browser, this library should also function similarly with browsers which implement the [Chromium-based extension API](https://developer.chrome.com/docs/extensions/reference/).

 ## Usage